Focus Area — Government Efficiency

 In 2018, the City Council mandated union labor on all construction projects over $1 million — a decision that hurts small businesses, reduces competition, and drives up costs for taxpayers.
 The City already requires contractors to be paid a prevailing wage 30–40% above market rates.
 Layering a union mandate on top of that forces taxpayers to subsidize unions at the direct expense of local businesses.

-Raising the threshold from $1 million to $35 million aligns with federal thresholds, opens the door for local businesses, and frees up budget for core services like public safety and parks.
+Raising the Community Workforce Training Agreement’s threshold from $1 million to $35 million aligns with Biden-era federal standards, opens the door for local businesses, and frees up budget for core services like public safety and parks.

 Focused on Results